pymoso/PyMOSO/README.md

         self.upsample(warm_start)
         return warm_start
 ```
-More generally, algorithm designers can quickly implement a retrospective approximation algorithm by subclassing `RASolver` and implementing the `spsolve` function as shown.
-For convergence, the output of `spsolve` should be a certified sample path solution.
+More generally, algorithm designers can quickly implement any retrospective approximation algorithm by subclassing `RASolver` and implementing the `spsolve` function as shown.
 The algorithm can be a single-objective algorithm even though its class is a child of `MOSOSolver`.
+This particular algorithm is technically valid in PyMOSO, but it won't solve anything.

 `pymoso solve myproblem.py myraalg.py 97`

-### Example of a (bad) MOSO algorithm (mymoso.py)
+##### Example of a MOSO algorithm (mymoso.py)
 ```
 from pymoso.chnbase import MOSOSolver